 Finding it hard to keep track of all the buy now, pay later platforms available in Australia?
 Here’s a pretty comprehensive list…

-BNPL is expected to double its market share by 2023, but on current trends, it could do so before then.
 It seems almost every week a new brand sprouts up claiming to offer buy now pay later services, and quite frankly, it’s getting a little hard to keep track of them all.
-So Savings.com.au has prepared a list of every BNPL provider in Australia (that we know of) at the moment, although by the time you’re reading this, there’s a good chance another one has come along.
+So Savings.com.au has prepared a list of every BNPL provider in Australia (that we know of) at the moment for every day consumers.

 The table below features personal loans with some of the lowest interest rates on the market.